Living on a fixed income in retirement can be challenging, but there are ways to maximize your retirement savings.

 The Council for Community and Economic Research found that Kansas had one of the lowest index scores for the cost of groceries, making it an attractive option compared to other states.

-Oklahoma's modest housing costs make it an ideal place to have a stress-free retirement.
+Oklahoma's modest housing costs make it ideal for a stress-free retirement.

 In addition, Oklahoma doesn't tax Social Security, although withdrawals from retirement accounts and pensions are partially taxed.

 West Virginia partially taxes Social Security, withdrawals from retirement accounts, and income from a public or private pension.
-However, the overall low cost of living makes the state a winner for retirees.
+However, the state's overall low cost of living makes it a winner for retirees.

 Bottom line

-Retirement can be daunting, especially if you are worried about how you will afford life on a fixed income.
+Retirement can be daunting, especially if you are worried about how to afford life on a fixed income.

-So, it's a good idea to start planning for retirement now by creating a budget based on your potential retirement income and expenses.
-That way, you will know how much you need to save now so you can live comfortably later.
+So, it's a good idea to start planning for retirement by creating a budget based on your potential retirement income and expenses.
+That way, you will know how much you need to save now to live comfortably later.

 Subscribe Today